 Use Daily Sharing to create a culture of sharing

-🧠 Core Objective: form the habit of sharing work early and often without eating into your team’s precious time.
+🧠 What’s the goal?
+Form the habit of sharing work early and often without eating into your team’s precious time.

 “All big things come from small beginnings.
 The seed of every habit is a single, tiny decision.
 But as that decision is repeated, a habit sprouts and grows stronger.” – James Clear